KUR0N3K0H/4Archiver/README.md

 The script will create a folder for each board in your present working directory, from there each thread will also have its on sub-folder.

+Every 60 seconds the script will iterate through the list of threads in threads.txt.

 If you want to disable the progress bar that pops up comment out line 93.